dr-roshyara/paypal-rest-api/readme.md

 			$stmt1->execute(['user_id'=>$_SESSION['user_id']]);
 			$user =$stmt1->fetchObject();

-#	#Create a Payment Method now.
+# Create a Payment Method now.
+		To create the payment, send the payment object to PayPal.
+This action provides a redirect URL to which to redirect the customer.
+After the customer accepts the payment, PayPal redirects the customer to the return 	or cancel URL that you specified in the payment object.
 		# create a payment.php file to pay the membership fee.
 	 	mkdir member
 	 	touch member/payment.php
 		 #In this file, the payment will be defined and created.
 		 #Look at the codes here.
-If everything goes ok , it will be forwarded to further page payments/pay.php.
+If everything goes ok , it will be forwarded to further page
+		 payments/pay.php.
 		 #If cancelled , it will be forwarded to page: cancelled.php
+# Execute Payment
-#	#payment/pay.php
+	#payment/pay.php
 	#Here will the be payment executed.
 	Finally, it will be directed to complete.php page